digital-land/digital-land.info/application/templates/pages/guidance/specifications/article-4-direction.md

 Example: `A4D1`

-### article-4-direction-rules
+### permitted-development-right

-The list of references of article 4 direction rules which apply to this area, as found in the [article 4 direction rule dataset](https://www.planning.data.gov.uk/dataset/article-4-direction-rule).
-In many cases the article 4 direction rule is a reference to the permitted development right removed by the rule.
+A semi-colon separated list of references of permitted development rights which apply to this area, as found in the [permitted development right dataset](https://www.planning.data.gov.uk/dataset/permitted-development-right).

-If the rule you need does not exist in our list, please contact [digitalland@levellingup.gov.uk](digitalland@levellingup.gov.uk).
+If the permitted development right you need does not exist in our list, please contact [digitalland@levellingup.gov.uk](digitalland@levellingup.gov.uk).

 Example: `P3CD;P3CM;P11CB`